elicoin/elicoin-mobile-android/README.md

 ![ƀ](/images/icon.png) Elicoin wallet for Android
 ----------------------------------

-### Elicoin done right

-This is the Android port of the breadwallet iOS app, which can be found [here](https://github.com/elicoin/elicoin-mobile-android/).

-### a completely standalone elicoin wallet
+### Elicoin done right - a completely standalone elicoin wallet

 Unlike many other elicoin wallets, breadwallet is a real standalone elicoin client.
 There is no server to get hacked or go down, so you can always access your money.
 Using [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode, Elicoin Wallet connects directly to the elicoin network with the fast performance you need on a mobile device.